ibm-cloud-docs/FileStorage/faqs.md

 ## Can more throughput be achieved if a faster Ethernet connection is used?
 {: faq}

-Throughput limits are set at a per-volume level so using a faster Ethernet connection doesn't increase that set limit.
+Throughput limits are set at a per-volume level.
+That limit cannot be increased by using a faster Ethernet connection.
 However, with a slower Ethernet connection, your bandwidth can be a potential bottleneck.

 ## Do firewalls and security groups impact performance?
 {: faq}